 Accreditations, Authorizations, and Affiliations

-SACSCOC Accreditation.
-Point University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate and master’s degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, or www.sacscoc.org for questions about the accreditation of Point University.
-All other inquiries, such as for admission or academic information, should be made directly to the appropriate Point office.
+Point University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, and master’s degrees.
+Questions about the accreditation of Point University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
+All other inquiries, such as for admission or academic information, should be made directly to the appropriate Point University office.

 - SACSCOC is recognized by the United States Department of Education and the Council of Higher Education Accreditation (CHEA).